rlaput/dev-reusable-github-workflows/README.md

 ### Setup Instructions

+You can use these workflows in two ways:

+#### Option 1: Reference External Workflows (Recommended)
+Reference the workflows directly from this repository without copying files:

-1. **Copy workflows**: Copy the desired workflow files to your repository's `.github/workflows/` directory.
+1. **Reference workflows**: Use the workflows directly from this repository in your workflow files using the format `rlaput/dev-reusable-github-workflows/.github/workflows/<workflow-name>.yml@v1`.

 2. **Configure secrets**: Set up necessary secrets in your repository settings:
    - `GITHUB_TOKEN` (automatically available)
    - Container registry credentials (if using container workflows)

 3. **Create workflow files**: Create calling workflows in your repository that reference these reusable workflows.

+#### Option 2: Copy Workflows Locally
+Copy the workflow files to your repository for local customization:

+1. **Copy workflows**: Copy the desired workflow files to your repository's `.github/workflows/` directory.

+2. **Update references**: Change the `uses:` statements in your calling workflows to use relative paths (e.g., `./.github/workflows/pr-title-check.yml`).

+3. **Configure secrets**: Set up necessary secrets in your repository settings:
+   - `GITHUB_TOKEN` (automatically available)
+   - Container registry credentials (if using container workflows)

+4. **Customize as needed**: Modify the copied workflows to fit your specific requirements.

+**Note**: Option 1 is recommended as it ensures you always get the latest updates and bug fixes automatically when using the `@v1` tag.

 ### Example: Complete PR Validation Setup